One China principle: Position on the Republic of China

 In the legal systems of international law and domestic law, the People's Republic of China does not recognize the legal status of the Republic of China.
 The political view that the Republic of China exists and can represent China is classified as two Chinas, which is Taiwan independence and is illegal in law.
 The view that the Taiwan authorities are the legitimate regime and a sovereign and independent country is called One China, One Taiwan, which is Taiwan independence.

 In non-governmental affairs, limited non-governmental exchanges between the two sides of the Taiwan Strait are allowed through consultation between the Straits Exchange Foundation and the Association for Relations Across the Taiwan Straits, but they cannot be conducted in the official form of the Republic of China.

 Taiwan residents

-The 1991 "Regulations on the Administration of Chinese Citizens’ Travel to and from the Taiwan Region" defines Taiwan residents as "Chinese citizens residing in the Taiwan region ".
-In the legal system of the People's Republic of China, it is recognized that the vast majority of citizens of the Republic of China are Chinese citizens (citizens of the People's Republic of China) and have Chinese nationality (nationality of the People's Republic of China).
+The 1991 Regulations on the Administration of Chinese Citizens’ Travel to and from the Taiwan Region defines Taiwan residents as "Chinese citizens residing in the Taiwan region".
+In the legal system of the People's Republic of China, it is recognized that the vast majority of citizens of the Republic of China are Chinese citizens (citizens of the People's Republic of China) and have nationality of the People's Republic of China.